jpettersson/autoversion/README.md

 Autoversion
 ===========

-Autoversion is a command line tool that automates [semantic versioning](http://semver.org) in your application.
+Autoversion is a command line tool that can automate [semantic versioning](http://semver.org) in your application.
 The git integration can be used to get automatic atomic commits of version increments.

 Basics
 ---------